henryjameslau/henryjameslau.github.io/_drafts/how-we-make-responsive-interactives.md

 #How to make responsive d3.js interactives

-What happens to our visualisations on a mobile is a really important consideration when making our interactives.
+What happens to our visualisations on a mobile is important.
 To reach people with our content, we need to make it syndicatable; to make it syndicatable we need it to work on mobile.